KayvanShah1/taskaza/README.md

 ## 📜 License
-MIT © 2025 Kayvan Shah.
+BSD-3-Clause © 2025 Kayvan Shah.
 All rights reserved.

-This repository is licensed under the `MIT` License.
+This repository is licensed under the `BSD-3-Clause` License.
 See the [LICENSE](LICENSE) file for details.

 #### Disclaimer